Tyrolean Rebellion: Outbreak and course of the rebellion

-The trigger for the outbreak of the uprising of the Tyrolean civilians was the flight to Innsbruck of young men that were due to be called into the Bavarian Army by the authorities at Axams on 12 and 13 March 1809.
-The persons in hiding stayed in contact with the Austrian court in Vienna by their conduit Baron Joseph Hormayr, an Innsbruck-born Hofrat and close friend of Archduke John of Austria.
-The Austrian Empire, citing a breach of the conditions agreed in the Peace of Pressburg guaranteeing Tyrolean autonomy, declared war on the Bavarian-French allies on 9 April 1809.
-Archduke John explicitly stated that Bavaria had forfeit all rights to Tyrol, which rightfully belonged with the Austrian lands, and therefore any resistance against Bavarian occupation would be legitimate.
+The Tyrolean uprising broke out with the flight to Innsbruck of young men due conscription into the Bavarian Army at Axams on 12 and 13 March 1809.
+These men in hiding were in contact with the Austrian court in Vienna through Baron Joseph Hormayr, an Innsbruck-born Hofrat and close friend of Archduke John of Austria.
+Austria, citing a breach of the conditions agreed in the Peace of Pressburg guaranteeing Tyrolean autonomy, declared war on the Bavaria and France on 9 April 1809.
+Archduke John explicitly stated that Bavaria had forfeited all rights to Tyrol, which rightfully belonged with to Austria, and therefore any resistance against Bavarian occupation would be legitimate.